LVinaud/3dArmUnity/README.md

 # Active Goals

-Making the path finding script work more smoothly visually, as it is currently crashing.
+Adding the interface to allow user creating of scenarios and configurations

+Making the distance to obstacle more efficient just as the 2D by making a weighted grid.

 # Achieved Goals

 Making a process for the arm to go from a later best configuration to the current best one in a controlled way in order to avoid strange jumps in evolution, done by using the maxStep variable. ✅

+Making the path finding script work more smoothly visually, as it is currently crashing. ✅(the a* is not visualized anymore)

 Making it possible for the simulation run a limited amount of generations and saving data about it, the fitness evolution along with other aspects. ✅